Studio Sessions

 Upcoming Sessions

-Explore the vibrant photographic process of cyanotypes with teaching artist Janae Alyse!
+Explore the vibrant photographic process of cyanotypes with teaching artist Janae Alyse.
 This historic technique uses UV light to create detailed prints on surfaces.
-First, learn the basics of making cyanotypes by creating a test strip and transferring a print to paper.
-Then experiment with multiple objects, exposure times, and techniques to create a custom set of four greeting cards.
-The result of cyanotype printmaking is magical and one of a kind.
-Note: Wear clothing you don’t mind being exposed to cyanotype chemicals.
+First, you’ll learn the basics of cyanotype by creating a test strip and transferring your first print to paper.
+Then you’ll experiment with multiple objects, exposure times, and techniques to create a custom set of four greeting cards inspired by the floral beauty of Art in Bloom.
+The result of cyanotype printing is magical and one of a kind!